On Weyl modules over affine Lie algebras in prime characteristic: Preliminaries

 \subsection{Integral bases for $U_\ZZ$}

-Based on Garland's work \cite{Gar78} on the loop algebras, Mitzman \cite{Mit85} constructed a PBW-type basis for all (possibly twisted) affine Lie algebras.
-Here we first define such a basis for each choice of root vectors.
-Then we fix a choice (cf. Proposition \ref{prop:scale}) that significantly simplifies the computation.
+Based on Garland's work \cite{Gar78} on the loop algebras, Mitzman constructed a PBW-type basis for all (possibly twisted) affine Lie algebras.
+Here we first recall the root vectors defined in \cite{Mit85}; define such a basis for each choice of root vector; then fix a choice (cf. Proposition \ref{prop:scale}) that significantly simplifies the computation.